FlowAppPlatform/flow-text-component/docs/Search.md

 ## Flow Text Search component
-The component searches a string using a regular expression.
-Emits the index of the first match found.
+The component searches a string using a regular expression and emits the index of the first match found.

 *Use the component as below*